zeesyed/Powershell-7-against-RESTful-API/README.md

 Read the Flowchat.pdf file to look at the programatic flow.

-At a very high level the project is trying to solve a problem of manual interefernce in managing data replication across multiple disperate databases ( Oracle, SQL Server, DB2i)
-The code uses Powershell 7.0 to control (stop, start, advance start) replication tasks.
-Powershell interacts with Qlik/Attunity Replicate Enterprise Manager via the RESTfulAPI
+At a very high level the project is trying to solve a problem of manual interference in managing data replication across multiple disparate databases ( Oracle, SQL Server, DB2i) The code uses PowerShell 7.0 to control (stop, start, advance start) replication tasks.
+PowerShell interacts with Qlik/Attunity Replicate Enterprise Manager via the RESTful API.

 Requirements
 ------------